magneticio/vampkubistdocs/ADVANCED_TUTORIAL.md

 # Advanced Tutorial

-in this section we want to better showcase what Vamp Kubist and Istio can do.
+In this section we want to better showcase what Vamp Kubist and Istio can do.
 In order to do so we will set up an entire environment with multiple virtual clusters and deployments.
 The final goal of this example is shown in the image below.